mpol1t/nursery/README.md

 ### Example

-Here’s how you can use the `Nursery` macro in your application:
+Here’s how you can use the `Nursery` macro in your `application.ex`:

 ```elixir
 defmodule MyApp do